Assistant Professor of Information Systems and Management

 Office: HBH 3026

-Prior to getting her PhD, Beibei received her BS in 2003 from Donghua University in Shanghai, with a major in Computer Science and a minor in Fashion Design.
+Prior to getting her PhD, Beibei held a BS and a MS in Computer Science.
+She also minored in Fashion Design.

 PhD in Information Systems: Stern School of Business, New York University 2008-2012.

 Examining the Impact of Ranking on Consumer Behavior and Search Engine Revenue.
 2013.
 Forthcoming in Management Science. (with Anindya Ghose and Panagiotis G. Ipeirotis)

 Designing Ranking Systems for Hotels on Travel Search Engines by Mining User-Generated and Crowd-Sourced Content.
 2012.
 Marketing Science. (with Anindya Ghose and Panagiotis G. Ipeirotis)

 Surviving Social Media Overload: Predicting Consumer Footprints on Product Search Engines.

 Surviving Social Media Overload: Predicting Consumer Footprints on Product Search Engines.
 2013. (with Anindya Ghose and Panagiotis G. Ipeirotis)